microsoftgraph/microsoft-graph-docs-contrib/concepts/managedtenants-concept-overview.md

 See [Microsoft 365 Lighthouse API in Microsoft Graph (preview)](/graph/api/resources/managedtenants-managedtenant?view=graph-rest-beta&preserve-view=true).

 > [!NOTE]
-> The Lighthouse API is defined in the OData subnamespace, `microsoft.graph.managedTenants`.
+> The Microsoft 365 Lighthouse API is defined in the OData subnamespace, `microsoft.graph.managedTenants`.

 ## Next steps

+- Learn more about the [Microsoft 365 Lighthouse](/microsoft-365/lighthouse/m365-lighthouse-overview?view=o365-worldwide&preserve-view=true) portal.
 - Find out about the [latest new features and updates](/graph/whats-new-overview) for the Lighthouse API.
 - Explore [examples](https://developer.microsoft.com/graph/graph/examples) for more ideas about how to use Microsoft Graph.